shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 ```

 Test the mint function.
-We are going to send three parameters to the mint entry point.
+We will send three parameters to the mint entry point.

 - token_id
 the token id of the NFT usually stars with 0 and then needs to be increment by 1 for each subsequent NFT.